milonmaze/privacy-terms-observatory/www.snap.com/en-US/privacy/privacy-by-product.md

 Spotlight allows you to discover the world of Snapchat in one place, and shines a light on the most entertaining Snaps, no matter who created them!

-Snaps submitted to Spotlight are public and other Snapchatters will be able to share them both on and off Snapchat.
+Snaps submitted to Spotlight are public and other Snapchatters will be able to share them both on and off Snapchat or even ‘Remix’ them.
+For example, they may take your funny dance Snap and layer a reaction over it.
 Your Profile is where you will be able to control and see an overview of Spotlight Snaps you’ve submitted.
 You can also favorite Spotlight Snaps, when you do so we will add it to your favorites list and use it to personalize your Spotlight experience.

 As you explore and engage with more Spotlight Snaps, we will tailor your Spotlight experience and show you Spotlight Snaps we think you will like.
 For example, if you can’t stop watching dance challenges, we will show you more dance related Spotlight Snaps.

-When you submit Snaps to Spotlight we ask you to comply with our Community Guidelines, Spotlight Terms, and Spotlight Guidelines.
+When you submit Snaps to Spotlight we ask you to comply with our Community Guidelines, Spotlight Terms and Spotlight Guidelines.

 About Spotlight